 About Our Black Lives Matter Team

 Our Black Lives Matter Team, which is focused specifically on the movement for Black lives.

-Read more about the philosophy behind UUCC’s commitment to racial justice:
+Read or listen to more about the philosophy behind UUCC’s commitment to racial justice:

 - In Between Sundays – Black Lives Matter – Sept 2015

 - UUA Action of Immediate Witness – June 2015

 - Black Lives Matter, Board of Trustees Minute – April 2015

 - Seven Principles of Black Lives